12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 disco fries

 Like a few other New Jersey staples, disco fries derived from classics in other parts of the world.
-Arguably, Canadians can take credit for the first french fry, cheese, and gravy combination with poutine.
-New Jersey wasn’t too far behind.
+Arguably, Canadians can take credit for the first French fry, cheese, and gravy combination with poutine – but New Jersey wasn’t too far behind.
 Dating back to the 1970s, disco fries in NJ got the name from the dancing era when party goers would stumble into bars after a night out for a snack.
 The main difference between poutine and disco fries is the type of fry and cheese.
 Jersey residents prefer their snack with crinkle cut fries and mozzarella cheese vs. poutine’s straight cut fries and cheese curds.
 Diners across the state still take part in the New Jersey tradition of disco fries, most of which have their own spin on the dish.

 Salt Water Taffy